 Hard time organizing your thoughts?
 Use the outline below to structure your nursing job description to include everything you need.

-Job details: Also called an introduction or summary, this is where you’ll give context: what healthcare organization you work for, why you’re hiring, and whom you’ll be hiring.
+Also called an introduction or summary, this is where you’ll give context: what healthcare organization you work for, why you’re hiring, and whom you’ll be hiring.
 Be brief and concise.

-What you’ll be doing/Roles/Responsibilities/Requirements: Just like drugs have names aplenty, this section can be called many things but will always have the same goal: telling the applicant what they’ll do on the job.
+Just like drugs have names aplenty, this section can be called many things but will always have the same goal: telling the applicant what they’ll do on the job.
 Although nurses complete many tasks in a day, you don’t have to list them all.
 Some responsibilities can be lumped together in umbrella statements.

 Just don’t rely too heavily on experience to summarize the requirements.
 Only listing “2 years experience as an RN” is lazy, unprofessional, and not helpful in providing a complete picture of your needs.
 If you’re fumbling to hit a balance between general and specific, take a look at some of our examples below.

-Qualifications: Nursing can be a very niche field with positions for every healthcare concern imaginable: forensic nurses, geriatric nurses, nurse educators, clinical nurse midwives, and more.
+Nursing can be a very niche field with positions for every healthcare concern imaginable: forensic nurses, geriatric nurses, nurse educators, clinical nurse midwives, and more.
 Each position requires different experience and certifications, so don’t skimp on qualifications.
 Nurses need to know exactly what’s needed for the specific role—no more, no less.

-Benefits: Nursing can be an extremely unforgiving job, but adding a benefits section reassures your future nurses they’ll be looked after just as well as their patients.
+Nursing can be an extremely unforgiving job, but adding a benefits section reassures your future nurses they’ll be looked after just as well as their patients.
 When listing a salary (or hourly pay), use a range, as it allows you flexibility based on your new hire’s experience and credentials.

 In a single day, nurses may wipe tears, administer pain medication, take measurements, comfort families, recommend tests, consult physicians, set up or clean treatment rooms, fetch items, and far more.
-They are educators, healers, comforters, cleaners—the seemingly tireless who always have a smile.
+They’re educators, healers, comforters, cleaners—the seemingly tireless who always have a smile.
 Nursing isn’t for the faint of heart or body.

 Educator